Distrix: The Strategy Game

 "...a game where you'll need good spatial awareness..."

-"One of the best abstract strategy games I've played in a while, even with rules that self drive near the end.
+"One of the best abstract strategy games I've played in a while....
 Board state matters, and the math and back-and-forth make for interesting strategic choices."

 "I love abstract strategy games, and this one hit the mark in every possible way.
 Also, all the colored pieces kept the board vibrant and added a nice touch."